rimchristian/Hotel-Reservation-ML-Model/README.md

 ###**Can you predict if the customer is going to honor the reservation or cancel it?**

-### **Business Problem: The online hotel reservation channels have dramatically changed booking possibilities and customers' behavior.
+### Business Problem: The online hotel reservation channels have dramatically changed booking possibilities and customers' behavior.
-Reservations can get called off due to cancellations or no-shows.
+- Reservations can get called off due to cancellations or no-shows.
 Depending on the resuls, hotel managers should consider readjusting the feels that affect the reservation.
-Some of the questions that can be answered is the best time to book a hotel room?
-The optimal length of stay in order to get the best daily rate?
+- It would be convenient for hotels to have a model to predict if a guest will actually come.
+This can help hotels plan logistics, such as personal and food requirements.
+- Models that offer more rooms.

 ### **Content**
 - This data contains booking information for a city hotel and a resort hotel.
 Other features include the dates, length, parking, daily rates, and etc.